Monday, May 3, 2021

 Mental health is serious and not something to shy away from talking about.
 If you or someone you know need more help than just eight tips, don’t be afraid to ask for help.
 Seek the help of a trustworthy friend, mentor or counselor.

-Norman Regional offers both inpatient and outpatient behavioral health services with its inpatient Behavioral Medicine unit at Norman Regional Hospital, and its Outpatient Counseling Center and Senior Counseling Center at Norman Regional Moore.
+Norman Regional offers both inpatient and outpatient behavioral health services with its inpatient Behavioral Medicine unit at Norman Regional Hospital, and its Outpatient Counseling Center at Norman Regional Moore.